WINNER! Annie Animation

 Bambi, shortly after its wartime release in 1942.
 Perhaps

-we then called "cartoons" — at least those which present animals
+what we then called "cartoons" — at least those which present

-as if they have human attributes, whether Mickey Mouse or, in another
+animals as if they have human attributes, whether Mickey Mouse or,

 to Lion King, despite Simba's having no visible genitalia.